-The TOE uses IPsec to identify and mutually authenticate the following user types:
+The TOE uses IPsec to identify and mutually authenticate the Administrative Computer (U.ADMINISTRATOR).

-- Administrative Computer (U.ADMINISTRATOR) - Network Client Computers (U.NORMAL)

-IPsec uses IP addresses and X.509v3 certificates via the IKE protocols (IKEv1 and IKEv2) to identify and authenticate, respectively, a client computer.
+IPsec uses IP addresses and X.509v3 certificates via the IKE protocols (IKEv1 and IKEv2) to identify and authenticate, respectively, the Administrative Computer.
 The TOE contains an X.509v3 identity certificate and an X.509v3 CA certificate to use for the IPsec mutual authentication.
-The TOE does not maintain individual X.509v3 certificates of its client computers.
+The TOE does not maintain individual X.509v3 certificates of the Administrative Computer.

-The User Identity of a client computer is its IP address.
-The TOE's internal firewall maintains lists (IPsec/Firewall address templates) of IP addresses of client computers that can connect to the TOE as a Network Client Computer and as the Administrative Computer.
-If a client computer has an unrecognized IP address that is not defined in the IPsec/Firewall as either the Administrative Computer or a Network Client Computer, then the client computer is not allowed to connect to the TOE.
-Similarly, if the client computer presents an invalid or unknown (unrecognized CA) X.509v3 certificate, the IPsec mutual authentication mechanism will fail.
+The User Identity of an Administrative Computer is its IP address.
+The TOE's internal firewall maintains the IP address of the Administrative Computer in an IPsec/Firewall address template.
+If a computer has an IP address that is not defined in the IPsec/Firewall as the Administrative Computer or the Administrative Computer attempts to establish an IPsec connection using security parameters (i.e. encryption algorithm) not supported in the evaluated configuration, then the computer is not allowed to connect to the TOE.
+Similarly, if the Administrative Computer presents an invalid or unknown (unrecognized CA) X.509v3 certificate, the IPsec mutual authentication mechanism will fail.